vvasabi/blog/source/blog/2011-02-16-ldap-installation-on-redhat-enterprise-linux-56.md

 official documentation and goolging around, I'm documenting the steps I have done here.

 **Update Aug.
-11, 2011:** RedHat EL 6 uses a different config format/structure.
+11, 2011:** OpenLdap on RedHat EL 6 uses a different config format/structure.
+Instructions documented here does not apply.
-[This blog post](http://www.salsaunited.net/blog/?p=74) has details on how configuration can be done for the release.

 READMORE